Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks

-be a 2-Cartesian square of Deligne-Mumford stacks, $f$ separated, $\cX$ and $\cY$ of finite type and finite inertia over $S$, $\cY'$ of finite type and finite inertia over some regular scheme $S'$ of dimension $\le 1$.
+\begin{Theorem} \leavevmode \begin{enumerate} \item (Base change) Let be a 2-Cartesian square of Deligne-Mumford stacks, with $f$ separated, $\cX$ and $\cY$ of finite type and finite inertia over $S$, $\cY'$ of finite type and finite inertia over a scheme $S'$, either regular of dimension $\le 1$ or quasi-excellent.
 Then, for all $M\in D^+_c(\cX,\cO)$, the map

 is an isomorphism.